 1000 voices piece

+This was Chamblas’ first time working with the LA Phil, bringing a choreographer’s perspective to the West Coast premiere of this piece.
 Chamblas was approached by the production’s staff at the LA Phil to see if he would be interested in directing the project.
 His sense was that the LA Phil wanted to have a very special staging of the work.

-It was this experience that was the inspiration for crowd out.
-Lang invited a massive number of singers and created the work to reflect what he had seen, heard and felt in the large stadium of shouting and moving soccer fans.
+This experience was the inspiration for “crowd out”.
+Lang invited a massive number of singers and created the work to reflect what he had seen, heard and felt in the large stadium witnessing shouting and moving soccer fans.

-There will be 1,000 singers spread out within the concert hall, including the stage, the orchestra and the different levels of balconies.
-When the audience enters the space, they will see 1,000 human beings standing throughout the hall.
-The audience will be invited to sit anywhere in the space that they want, in the seats, on the stage, or anywhere they wish.
-“If you took a picture once everyone is there, you would see one huge crowd; 3,000 people together in a room.”
+1,000 singers were spread out within the concert hall, including the stage, the orchestra and the different levels of balconies.
+When the audience entered the space, they saw 1,000 human beings standing throughout the hall.
+The audience was invited to sit anywhere on the seats, on stage, or anywhere they wish.
+“The audience and the performers created a huge crowd; 3,000 people together in a room.”
 Chamblas said.
 “I really wanted to trust the human experience rather than building a show.
 It’s really more than immersive, it is one single community.”

-For the press release Chamblas wrote, “A singer is a body first, a physical presence, before generating the voice,” noted Chamblas.
-“As a choreographer/director, I love to think about the voice as a whole choreographic territory.
-With 3,000 people in a room—a third of them singing—you need nothing else.
+For the press release Chamblas wrote, “A singer is a body first, a physical presence, before generating the voice.
+As a choreographer/director, I love to think about the voice as a whole choreographic territory.
+With 3,000 people in a room—a third of them singing—you don’t need anything else.
 Nothing artificial.
 No theatrics.
 We are all together in the space.
 The emptiness emphasizes the human condition… and allows us to build a community experience within it.”

 One of the biggest components of this project was locating 1,000 singers in Los Angeles.
 “One of the interesting parts of the project was how we have been exploring the city,” Chamblas said. “how we’ve been meeting different communities, and how we’ve been able to build the project.”

-The participants will represent a diverse group of Southern California performers, including older singers from Orange County, younger singers from a church as well as college students.
+The participants represented a diverse group of Southern California performers, including older singers from Orange County, younger singers from a church as well as college students.
 They include many people of different ages and cultural backgrounds.
 “All together to build this project.”
 Chamblas explained.
 “All together to perform at Disney Hall.
 All together to cover this geographical space, at that time on June 1st to share that work with that audience, is just unbelievable.”

 “There are some gestures that could be narrating the essay, but the timing has been changed and it is so slow that it becomes abstract.”
-He said.
 Chamblas used the example of raising a hand to say hello.
 “If you take one minute to raise your hand, then it becomes abstract.
 If you change the timing of it, then you change the identity of it.”

 One of the first things that Chamblas did when he arrived in Los Angeles was to have 75 dancers perform on Grand Avenue, saying that at the time, he was more interested in turning the city into the stage.
-“When I first came to the city, I was shocked at the money component; that you had to pay for everything.”
-He said.
-“So, I said, what if I did a piece that would be taking place in the street where everybody could watch, and it would be free.
+“When I first came to the city, I was shocked at the money component; that you had to pay for everything.
+So, what if I did a piece that would be taking place in the street where everybody could watch, and it would be free.
 Not with just one or two dancers, but with a massive group of 75 dancers, then it would be a real gift.”
 Chamblas has also worked with 150 dancers in a production of Swan Lake for the Paris Opera, but never anything like crowd out that uses 1,000 people.
-No one has ever performed from the highest of the balconies, so this will also be a first for Disney Hall.
+No one has ever performed from the highest of the balconies, so this was a first for Disney Hall.

-The groups that will take part in the production of crowd out include: Los Robles Master Chorale, CalArts Department of Music, San Fernando Valley Master Chorale, The Ruby LA, Painted Brain, Philippine Chamber Singers, San Gabriel Valley Choral Company, Community Chorus, Women’s, Victory Starts Now, Welsh Choir of Southern California, LA Chamber Choir, CSU San Bernardino Department of Music, Dead Practice / The Mortuary, Pasadena Pro Musica, Children’s Media Association of Los Angeles, UCI Chamber Singers, Apollo Men’s Choir, Antelope Valley Master Chorale, Keali’i O Nalani, and Covina United Methodist.
+The groups that will take part in the production of “crowd out” include: Los Robles Master Chorale, CalArts Department of Music, San Fernando Valley Master Chorale, The Ruby LA, Painted Brain, Philippine Chamber Singers, San Gabriel Valley Choral Company, Community Chorus, Women’s, Victory Starts Now, Welsh Choir of Southern California, LA Chamber Choir, CSU San Bernardino Department of Music, Dead Practice / The Mortuary, Pasadena Pro Musica, Children’s Media Association of Los Angeles, UCI Chamber Singers, Apollo Men’s Choir, Antelope Valley Master Chorale, Keali’i O Nalani, and Covina United Methodist.